islaterm/chile-desperto/README.md

 ## Periodic updates

-The ``links.txt`` file is updated **every 5 minutes**.
+**Every 5 minutes** the ``links.txt`` file is updated.

+**Every 1 hour**, the bot searches for the news with the topic _Protestas en Chile_ from the BBC and adds the links to new articles to the file.

 Since the sources of the links are multiple and to avoid an exesive use of RAM there's no previous checking of the links added so it's likely to be duplicated links in the data.

-**Every 1 hour**, the bot searches for the news with the topic _Protestas en Chile_ from the BBC and adds the links to new articles to the file